ASP.NET ViewState without MAC enabled

 By default, the serialized value is signed by the server to prevent tampering by the user; however, this behavior can be disabled by setting the Page.EnableViewStateMac property to false.
 If this is done, then an attacker can modify the contents of the ViewState and cause arbitrary data to be deserialized and processed by the server.
-If the ViewState contains any items that are critical to the server's processing of the request, then this may result in a security exposure.
+An attacker may be able to execute arbitrary code on the server by supplying a gadget chain.
+Also, if the ViewState contains any items that are critical to the server's processing of the request, then this may result in a direct security exposure.

-The contents of the deserialized ViewState should be reviewed to determine whether it contains any critical items that can be manipulated to attack the application.
+You should try to identify a valid gadget chain to take control of the server and, failing that, review the contents of the ViewState to determine whether it contains any critical items that can be manipulated to attack the application.

 There is no good reason to disable the default ASP.NET behavior in which the ViewState is signed to prevent tampering.
 To ensure that this occurs, you should set the Page.EnableViewStateMac property to true on any pages where the ViewState is not currently signed.